bpachter/benjaminpachter.com/resume.md

 - **LinkedIn**: [My Profile](https://www.linkedin.com/in/benjamin-pachter-9582bb12b/)
 - **GitHub**: [benjaminpachter.com_repository](https://github.com/bpachter/benjaminpachter.com)

-## My Purpose
+## About Me
 Hey there!
-Welcome to my corner of the internet where I get to share tidbits of my journey thus far as a Quantitative Data Scientist.
-I am currently looking for a new team to divert my energy to, so if you are hiring, thank you for being here!
-If you happen to already have gone through my Resume word document, then you won't find anything new below other than mu comprehensive list of technologies I am skilled in.
-I would instead direct you to check out The 'Skillset' page and some of the other pages where I have provided deeper insights to my experience, as well as some basic demonstrations!
+Welcome to my corner of the internet where I get to share tidbits of my journey as a Quantitative Data Scientist.
+I am currently looking for a new team to channel my energy into, so if you are hiring, thank you for being here!
+If you have already gone through my resume, you won't find anything new below other than a comprehensive list of technologies I am skilled in.
+Instead, I would direct you to check out the 'Skillset' page and other pages where I provide deeper insights into my experience and some basic demonstrations!

-I’m really just a dude who is passionate about helping business owners and employees alike operate their everyday activities and process-flows in a stressfree manner.
-Turning raw data into valuable insights is just fun to me!
-Whether it’s through sophisticated statistical models that make me feel smarter than I am, deep learning neural networks for prediction generation, or just plain old number crunching, I thrive on the challenge of making sense out of datasets of all kinds!
-Primarily using tools like Python, R, C++, Javascript, Power Query, and SQL, it has become my passion to tackle complex challenges head-on to uncover new trends and patterns that may significantly influence valuable business decision making.
+I’m just a passionate professional who thrives on helping business owners and employees streamline their everyday activities and process flows.
+Turning raw data into valuable insights is exhilarating to me!
+Whether it’s through sophisticated statistical models, AI algorithms, financial engineering, or distributed systems, I love making sense out of datasets of all kinds.

+Using tools like Python, R, C++, JavaScript, Power Query, and SQL, I tackle complex challenges head-on to uncover new trends and patterns that significantly influence valuable business decision-making.
+I integrate cutting-edge AI and machine learning techniques, including deep learning neural networks, to generate predictive insights.
+Additionally, I leverage distributed systems and blockchain technologies to build scalable, secure, and efficient solutions that redefine operational efficiency.

+My expertise spans advanced financial engineering, using models like Black-Scholes for options pricing and Monte Carlo simulations for risk assessment.
+I also employ AI-driven algorithms for asset selection, credit scoring, and customer segmentation.
+By combining my knowledge of Apache Kafka, Spark, Hadoop, and other distributed technologies, I ensure real-time data processing and analytics.

+Ultimately, my purpose is to harness the power of data and technology to drive innovation and operational efficiency, creating stress-free, insightful experiences for business owners and employees alike.
 <br><br>

 ## Skillset